Pressio/pressio/docs/pages/tutorials/tutorial3.md

 @par
 This tutorial works through an end-to-end analysis where we use the LSPG approach to accelerate a forward model of the shallow water equations (SWEs).
 In this tutorial, we will:
-1. Interface a SWE solver, written with Eigen data structures, to Pressio.
+1. Interface an SWE solver, written with Eigen data structures, to Pressio.
 2. Use Pressio's time marching schemes to execute solves of the SWEs to construct training data.
 3. Use supporting Python scripts to analyze the training data and construct ROM basis vectors.
 4. Construct and run a standard LSPG ROM for novel parameter training instances.
-5. Construct and run a hyperreduced LSPG ROM for novel parameter training instances.
+5. Construct and run a hyper-reduced LSPG ROM for novel parameter training instances.

 @image html swetut_f1.gif width=90%